The Mystery of Psalm 110

 Let us look at some of the Biblical ideas referenced in Psalm 110.

-Relationally: Since David is the author of the Psalm, it appears he is eavesdropping on a conversation between God the father and God the son.
+Relationally: Since David is the author of the Psalm, it appears he is eavesdropping on a conversation between God the Father and God the Son.

 The LORD says to my Lord: “Sit at my right hand, until I make your enemies your footstool.”